MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-improve-hologram-accuracy.md

 ---
 author: Mamaylya
-description: Learn about things you can do to improve positional accuracy of holograms in Dynamics 365 Guides ms.author: mamaylya ms.date: 10/09/2020 ms.service: crm-online
+description: Learn about things you can do to improve positional precision of holograms in Dynamics 365 Guides ms.author: mamaylya ms.date: 10/09/2020 ms.service: crm-online